HammadBA/GPT3-Playground/README.md

 * Users can type in a prompt and recieve an output from GPT-3 API
 * Users can select from various GPT Engine Models
 * Application stores conversation thread in memory, continue speaking to GPT after refresh and have old conversation saved
+* Input and use your Own API Key!

 ## Cloning Instructions: